You’ve never heard of inland marine insurance? You’re certainly not alone.

 Cameras: Take your camera on all kinds of adventures when you have inland marine insurance and take comfort in the fact that you'll have help covering costs if it's damaged or stolen.

 Golf Equipment: When you have inland marine insurance for your golf clubs you can work on your golf game without worrying about lost or damaged equipment.

 Computers: Computers and computer data can hold a lot of valuable information that could be costly if they are damaged or stolen.
 Inland marine can provide coverage to help you recover.

 Collections: You've been working on building this collection for years, make sure you have inland marine coverage to cover the costs of any damage that may occur to it.

 Fine Art: If you are buying or selling an expensive piece, inland marine coverage will make sure your items are protected during transit.

 Musical Instruments: An instrument is a costly investment and inland marine insurance can not only help you protect it, but also any equipment or accessories used for your instruments.

-According to Diversified Insurance Service, inland marine insurance often comes with a low deductible or none at all, so you can replace your valuables with little or no additional cost.
+Inland marine insurance often comes with a low deductible or none at all, so you can replace your valuables with little or no additional cost.
 As with any insurance product, you should consult with one of our agents before purchasing an inland marine policy.